.....CENTRAL HUMANISM HUB continued

 2. Humanism - another meaning

 Humanism is not the same as humanitarianism, philanthropy or altruism.
 While many humanists do identify with these principles, they can hardly ignore the undeniable fact that the human species is far and away the world's greatest pest, and human beings are their own worst enemy.
 The world's most serious problem is that it is home to far too many people - and our numbers are increasing at an alarming speed.
 If nothing is done to halt (if not reverse) the population explosion, in the near future we will be like rats at each others throats, if we have not first succeeded in poisoning ourselves in our own effluent.
 Then goodbye to altruism, and goodbye to everything that is special about human beings.
-You could put it like this: Any future human being is a pest, but once born it is normally a little miracle to be venerated.
+You could put it like this: Any future human being is a pest, but once born it is normally something to be venerated.
 (See #21 and Footnote 5).

 "Evil is the condition of an uneducated society"

 The key to the humanist way of life is a broad education.
 A poor education or one that is geared solely to future employment or the development of a specific talent will not provide the kind of diversity – in knowledge and wisdom, in rational thought and inquisitiveness, in grace and artistry and in social conscientiousness and empathy – which are the marks of a civilized human being.
 But above all, a proper education gives one a sense of proportion: humanists and theists tend to be alike in getting their priorities muddled and in over-glorifying the status of man in the universe - as a biophysical entity, as a sensitive, caring creature and/or as a bastion of intelligence.
 Currently education (like diet and religion!) depends very much on country and culture, and only partly on the particular educational institutions one has attended.
 From the individual's perspective, a sound education demands an all-encompassing sense of curiosity backed by the ability to question and criticise, but these are traits that still receive little encouragement except in some western societies.
+It is an unfortunate hang-up of many cultures that the primary purpose of life is procreation.
+As a philosophy of life this is animalistic, unsustainable and utterly desolate, leaving no room for personal development.
+It also spells bad news for the future of the planet.

 An obvious implication of the idea that people can improve their humanity is that there are varying degrees of humanity.
 The significance of this depends on whether "desirable" qualities such as those mentioned above are human in some fundamental sense, or whether we are just mincing words by referring to them as "human".
 From an ethical standpoint, the concepts of education, self-improvement and elevated degrees of sophistication raise many questions.
 In particular, they imply the existence of certain values and of a broad partition of human interests between excellence and trash.
 This might well be "right" (at least from an intellectual's point of view), but another implication is that most people actually prefer excellence to trash, and this is almost certainly false.
 The combined effect of these two conjectures is that the values of the majority are inferior to those of a more enlightened minority, and this could be interpreted as implying that the former group of people are inferior to the latter, on some cardinal but seemingly artificial scale of human-ness.
 While it might be difficult to justify so bold a presumption, it would also be difficult to deny that it contains at least a small grain of truth.
 If it were not the case that humanity could be improved, there would be no value in the idea of progress nor any limit to the depths of depravity into which humanity could sink.
 The human enterprise is very obviously concerned with promoting wellbeing and progress and with fighting savagery, ignorance, pain and poverty.
 There is no intelligible philosophy of life, humanist or otherwise, that can survive in an atmosphere that is so relativistic as to ignore these basic human ideals.
 (Also see #5 and #17.)